There are six other races on Friday’s card at the Cheltenham Festival, but there is a reason that the day is known simply as Gold Cup Day.

 |1932||13/2||Basil Briscoe||Ted Leader||Inverse (8/1)||4 Lengths|

 Topping the pile and two clear of the field in terms of number of wins is the legendary Golden Miller.
-Simply unstoppable around here between 1932 and 1936, his five victories make owner Dorothy Paget the most successful in Gold Cup history.
-As of 2020 Golden Miller remains the only horse to win both the Gold Cup and Grand National in the same season (1934), a feat unlikely to be repeated.
+Simply unstoppable around here between 1932 and 1936, his five victories make owner Dorothy Paget the most successful owner in Gold Cup history with a total of seven.
+As of 2022 Golden Miller remains the only horse to win both the Gold Cup and Grand National in the same season (1934), a feat unlikely to be repeated.

 Awesome Arkle Draws Irish In (1964 – 1966)